An old lead mining town mines tourists instead

 Lead and trade made Galena the richest, busiest, and naughtiest burg in Illinois for the first 40 years of statehood.
 The De Soto House, a five-story, 240-room hotel built in 1855, was not equaled in either elegance or scale in Illinois for decades.
-It could never last, and it didn't.
+The good times didn't last; they never do.
 Other towns more convenient to the Mississippi or to the railroads took away shipping.
 The Galena River silted up until, as Richard Bissell put it, the river was “not wide enough for a water bug to get his proper exercise.”
 Mining never came back—not lead mining anyway.
 When the easy-to-mine deposits of galena gave out, Galena devoted itself to the extraction of sphalerite, a chief ore of the metal zinc.
 That kept mining going in Jo Daviess County, but only until the 1970s, when Jo Daviess County’s last commercial mines such as the Eagle Pitcher and the Blackjack closed down for good.

 * * *

+These days it is those buildings, not what lies inside them, that are the town's treasure.
 Northern Illinois boasts few buildings of national note, but while it is short of trophy buildings, the region nonetheless is a trove of American architecture and much of it is found in Galena.
-The 1939 Federal Writers Project guide to Illinois notes accurately that the visitor to Galena finds “a résumé of the nation’s architectural experience.”
+The 1939 Federal Writers Project guide to Illinois notes accurately that the visitor to Galena finds there “a résumé of the nation’s architectural experience.”
 New buildings had gone up there with each successive economic boom, and each era built in the fashion of its day—Greek Revival, Federal, Italianate, Queen Anne, Second Empire, Gothic Revival, Romanesque Revival.
 A few Galena landmarks were done in styles all their own.
 Galena’s largest mansion, the 1857 Belvedere, has been likened to both a Tuscan villa and a wedding cake but probably most deserves the label “Steamboat Gothic;” as built for a local steamboat magnate, it looks like a landlocked river palace.

 The result was a second boom for Galena, this time based on tourism and recreation.
-The 1960s were when Galena began its renaissance, or its ruination, depending on one’s point of view.
+The 1960s were when Galena began its renaissance (or, some think, its ruination.)
 Just as happened to Chicago Old Town, and later its South Loop, artists discovered the place.
 Galena offered cheap rents, solitude, and the cachet of the not-quite-yet-popular.
 Artists and craftsmen began purchasing historic buildings and restoring them, which attracted tourists who came to look at the buildings and the artists, who attracted merchants eager to cater to the tourists.
 It was the 1820s all over again.